amunn/casiofont/README.md

 This package provides support for the [Casio ClassWiz](https://edu.casio.com/forteachers/er/fontsets/index.php) font, available from the Casio web site.
 The font itself is *not* included in the distribution.
 The package requires compilation with XeLaTeX or LuaLaTeX.

+# Installation instructions

+ - The package is included in MikTeX and can be installed with the package manager.
+ - The package is not included in TeX Live due to licensing restrictions (because the font itself is not redistributable).
+You must therefore install the package manually into your local texmf directory.

 casiofont.sty